bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-01-cigna-quoting-and-enrollment-portals.md

 - Support for quoting dental products across ten states
 - Add and terminate health products across ten states for quoting & enrollment
 - Overhaul the billing calculations and layout for members
-- Add dynamic sorting and pagination for brokers' case listing & management
-- Modify PDF proposal mapping
+- Modify PDF proposals generated with PDFlib

 I also created a bulk premium rating tool that allows internal rate analysts to run large data sets through uploadable spreadsheets to test their own quote rating engines.